aaronsnoswell/itunes-podcast-feed/README.md

  1. Place feed.php anywhere on your server.
 Optionally download the latest version of getID3 and place it somewhere nearby.
- 2. Edit the configuration variables in feed.php to match your server set up all audio files must be within the same directory.
+ 2. Edit the configuration variables in feed.php to match your server set up.
+    All audio files must be within the same directory.
  3. The URL to feed.php _is_ your feed url.
     [Submit this to iTunes](http://support.apple.com/kb/HT1819) & enjoy.